andersonopt/website/content/blog/product-release-notes-3-26-20.md

 See which slope hazards are southern-facing in the new Geo Analysis constraint maps.

-* We now style southern-facing slopes that exceed your max slope % (set in the new Geo Analysis parameters box) with slightly different styling than non-Southern slope hazards.
+* We now use slightly different styling to signify slopes that exceed your max slope % but are southern-facing.

 ![](/images/SouthernAspect.png)